-ResponsibleSteel’s mission is to “achieve net zero carbon emissions for the steel sector by 2050, and to enhance the responsible sourcing, production, use and recycling of steel”.
-To achieve this, our programme must eventually cover the entire steel supply chain.
-The ResponsibleSteel Standard (version 1.1, published in June 2021) applies to steel production and processing.
+To achieve our mission, our programme must eventually cover the entire steel supply chain.
+The ResponsibleSteel™ Standard applies to steel production, processing and finishing.
 It comprises a Responsible Sourcing Criterion, but does not address the issue of input material sourcing in a comprehensive manner.

-The key ingredients for steel making are mined materials and scrap.
-There are many existing programmes defining environmental, social and governance (ESG) requirements for responsible mining, and initial steps have been made to create such programmes for scrap as well.
-The most effective and efficient way for ResponsibleSteel to address sourcing aspects is to recognise input material programmes that credibly verify ESG performance of suppliers and to recognise these programmes in our upcoming sourcing requirements.
+The steel sector relies heavily on extracted minerals, on scrap and – in some cases – on wood for the production, processing and finishing of steel products.
+There are many existing programmes defining environmental, social and governance (ESG) requirements for responsible mining and forestry, and initial steps have been made to create such programmes for scrap as well.
+The most effective and efficient way for ResponsibleSteel™ to address sourcing aspects is to recognise input material programmes that credibly verify ESG performance of suppliers and to recognise these programmes in our responsible sourcing requirements.

-Mining programmes and other input material programmes that are interested in seeking ResponsibleSteel recognition may contact us to make their interest known.
+Mining programmes and other input material programmes that are interested in seeking ResponsibleSteel™ recognition should study our material on recognition here and may contact us to make their interest known.
 Note that a recognition fee of USD 3000 will be charged to recover some of the costs of our recognition work.